-108. The PRA will recognise that it is always possible to identify a stress scenario in which an insurer fails, and it will not expect insurers to be able to withstand all such events.
-The PRA will consider it important, however, for insurers' senior management and boards to have an explicit understanding of the circumstances in which their firm might fail.
+109. The PRA recognises that it is always possible to identify a stress scenario in which an insurer fails, and it does not expect insurers to be able to withstand all such events.
+The PRA considers it important, however, for insurers' senior management and boards to have an explicit understanding of the circumstances in which their firm might fail.

-109. The PRA will expect an insurer's risk appetite to be integral to its strategy and the foundation of its risk management framework, so that the whole insurer operates within this appetite.
+110. The PRA expects an insurer's risk appetite to be integral to its strategy and the foundation of its risk management framework, so that the whole insurer operates within this appetite.
 This requires a robust risk management framework and its effective and consistent implementation throughout the organisation.
 Members of staff in both business and control functions should manage risks as a central part of their role: responsibility for risk should not be delegated to risk management and control functions.
 This is a key aspect of a culture which supports the prudent management of the insurer.

-110. The PRA will expect key decisions, both on assuming new risks and managing existing ones, to be taken at the appropriate level, including, where they are sufficiently important, at the level of the board.
+111. The PRA expects key decisions, both on assuming new risks and managing existing ones, to be taken at the appropriate level, including, where they are sufficiently important, at the level of the board.
 Risks should be reported to the board and senior management on a timely basis, with risks outside the agreed risk appetite and key sensitivities highlighted.